Signs of a bad or Clogged fuel filter

 3. Random engine misfire

 Another symptom that can occur under heavy load, is random cylinder misfire.
 Sometimes these will show up as error codes, or the vehicle might stutter a bit going up a hill under load.
+Common causes of engine misfire include faulty ignition coils, bad spark plugs and failing engine sensors such as a bad camshaft sensor, mass air flow sensor or even a bad MAP sensor.

 The fuel filter may restricting the amount of extra fuel getting to one or more of the injectors, causing the misfire.
 It's worth noting that a clogged fuel filter won't cause a car to misfire while stationary.
 Modern cars use very little fuel when idle.
 Unless the fuel filter was completely blocked, it is will probably be caused by something else.